orthecreedence/wookie/README.md

   ;; serves files)
   (def-directory-route "/" "/srv/www/sarcastic-ass/assets")

+  ;; define a catch-all for this vhost (any page that's not found will return a ;; 404 page.
   (wookie:defroute (:get ".+") (res res)
     (wookie:send-response res :status 404 :body "GREAT job, wow, you found a page that doesn't exist.")))